 Palo Verde National Park

-Not to say about mammals, reptiles, amphibians, butterflies… Palo Verde is definitely one of the richest places when we talk about wildlife and plants.
+Not to say about mammals, reptiles, amphibians, butterflies… Palo Verde is definitely one of the richest places when we talk about wildlife.
 You can find out more information about Palo Verde in this article

 Discover Palo Verde National Park’s wildlife in a boat tour from two different ports conveniently located according to your hotel location: